• Skip to primary navigation

 This Cajun butter is bursting with rich, spicy flavors, and is sure to be a show-stopper on your dinner table.

-The butter comes together in just a few minutes, and starts off with a scratch-made Cajun seasoning, which is actually pretty easy to put together.
+The butter comes together in just a few minutes and starts off with a scratch-made Cajun seasoning, which is actually pretty easy to put together.

-This wicked delicious butter sauce works perfectly with your seafood boil, Cajun chicken and practically any other food that needs a bit of a flavor boost.
+This wicked delicious butter sauce works perfectly with your seafood boil, Cajun chicken, and practically any other food that needs a bit of a flavor boost.

-I’m a big fan of making condiments, sauces and preserved foods.
+I’m a big fan of making condiments, sauces, and preserved foods.

-My refrigerator is almost always stocked up with a dipping oil, a hot sauce or two, and some compound butter.
+My refrigerator is almost always stocked up with dipping oil, a hot sauce or two, and some compound butter.

-Recently, I tried my hands at a nice pesto butter, and was amazed at how versatile it was.
+Recently, I tried my hands at a nice pesto butter and was amazed at how versatile it was.

 So of course, I had to try out another recipe too, and that’s when I landed on this idea.